restraint - an instance of restraining or of being restrained

 on approval - goods sent to a customer for his examination only (without obligation to purchase) + (notebook 1924): 'one boot sent on approval' → Connacht Tribune 26 Apr 1924, 8/5: (advertisement) 'Women's Farm Boots.
 The ideal Boot for all outside workers...
 ONE BOOT SENT on approval for 9d. in stamps'.

-The Holy Ground, Cobh, County Cork - a red-light district where sailors used to enjoy themselves while ashore + Lord's Cricket Ground, London + (notebook 1924): 'God's Ground' → Garden of Eden.
+The Holy Ground, Cobh, County Cork: a red-light district where sailors used to enjoy themselves while ashore (song The Holy Ground is about it) + (notebook 1924): 'God's Ground'.

 stodge - a slow plodding person + stage - conventionalized, stereotyped.